 In 1957, McGill University psychology professor Donald Hebb paid college students to lie on a bed in a room the size of a cubicle day and night.
 They wore fogged glasses, cotton gloves, and a U-shaped pillow around their heads to muffle sounds.

 The subjects intended to study (today’s students aren’t the only ones with unrealistic expectations!).
 Instead, they became restless, distractible and irritable.
-Nearly all of them reported inability to think clearly for any length of time.
+Nearly all of them reported the inability to think clearly for any length of time.
 One participant explained that “something seemed to be sucking my mind out through my eyes.”
 Indeed, the subjects’ performance on simple cognitive tests was worse than the control group’s.

 Though Hebb planned for the experiment to run six weeks, no one lasted longer than a week.
 Sustained boredom, Hebb found, is bad for us.
 Modern psychology agrees: when we’re bored, sums a recent study, our judgment, goal-directed planning, risk assessment, focus and control over our emotions suffer.
-Fortunately, these days we have plenty to do to keep us sharp and engaged.
+Fortunately, these days we have plenty to do to keep ourselves sharp and engaged.
 Or do we?

 Americans are working longer hours than any time in the last century.
 Thirty-six percent of millennials say their stress has increased in the past year, and more than half have lain awake at night from stress in the last month.
 Yet many of us are also, simultaneously, bored.
 Gallup found that only 29% of millennials are engaged at work.
-The University of Kent found that recent graduates rated their administrative, sales and marketing positions — where most land after college — as 7.7 or above out of 10 on boredom.
+The University of Kent found that recent graduates rated their administrative, sales, and marketing positions — where most land after college — as 7.7 or above out of 10 on boredom.

 How can we be both bored and stressed?

 It turns out boredom and burnout are correlated.
 We see burnout as the result of doing too much and boredom as the result of doing too little.
-In fact, neither state is related to quantity of activities so much as what we’re doing.
+In fact, neither state is related to the quantity of activities so much as what we’re doing.
 Boredom stems from uniform, repetitive tasks.
 No matter how many emails we have to answer, we’ll be bored if all our tasks feel similar.

-The high expectations of the information sector aren’t going anywhere.
 So it’s up to us to find ways to vary our days and practice our brains.
 Here are five: